It can be SOOO frustrating to find out that a trusted member of staff is stealing from you. 😡

 ✔ What the possible consequences are

-✔ An invite to a disciplinary meeting or ‘hearing’ where they’ll have the opportunity to tell their side of the story and bring along a companion for support
+✔ The date, time and place of the disciplinary meeting or ‘hearing’ where they’ll have the opportunity to tell their side of the story

 In a nutshell, this meeting – or ‘hearing’ as it’s often referred to – is where you give your employee an opportunity to respond, before taking any action to dismiss them.